cdmdotnet/Manatee.Trello/docs/_docs/3-api/IActionData.md

 #### Remarks

-For some action types, this information may be in the [ListAfter](../IActionData#ilist-listafter--get-) or [ListBefore](../IActionData#ilist-listbefore--get-) properties.
+For some action types, this information may be in the Manatee.Trello.IActionData.ListAfter or Manatee.Trello.IActionData.ListBefore properties.

 ### [Position](../Position#position) OldPosition { get; }